bilkent-2021-spring-cs458/project1/test-automation/README.md

 generated in the target folder.
 Then using the java -jar command, it can be executed (Note that the version number in the jar’s name can be different):
 `java -jar target/netflix_testing-0.0.1.jar`

+Please note that the environment where this command is executed should be configured for Selenium.
+Depending on the browser, specific WebDriver should be installed.
+The generated jar file also allows different WebDrivers to be used.
+Passing an argument while running will use the specific driver.
+Available options are opera, chrome, firefox.
+Chrome is used by default.
+Example:
+`java -jar target/netflix_testing-0.0.1.jar firefox`